gdjohnson/TK19/research areas/meaning.md

 Meaning is purposive and contextual.
 Things are meaningful insofar as they are relevant to the goals of an organism, where goals are a desired delta in circumstance.
 The objective affordances and constraints of the environment in accomplishing these deltas constitute the "meaning" of a situation.

+This entry will eventually need to be squared against the [[communication]] research area.

 ## Entries
 - [[Conceptual Analysis]]
 - [[Conceptual Engineering]]